CenturyLinkCloud/PublicKB/Runner/job-service.md

 A schedule document will be your response.

-Note: You will need to save the id for later to delete the schedule.
+Note: You will need to save the ID for later to delete the schedule.

 **Entity Definition**